Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 - Attack Patterns:
 	- Points both guns straight up into the sky, both guns switch to wide firemode and then unleashes a barrage of bullets that track to the player's position at the time of the shot
 	- Throws out sliceshots that have tangible form that fall behind the fog of the arena and then cut across towards the player
-	- Narrow sniper shot, his laser sight will track the player for a moment and stop right before he shoots off a shot
+	- Sniper shot, his laser sight will track the player for a moment and stop right before he shoots off a shot
 	- Holds both guns together directly towards the player.
 Rings connect and begins charging a big explosion attack.
 Strong homing on player, give the projectile clear "You gotta sliceshot this" features.
 (I'll need to teach player earlier in the game a specific thing to associate with SliceShots and use it on his attack here.)
 After the player slices the shot, it'll bounce back towards the Heretic and stun him.
 Allowing the player to damage them

 On the last big shot the Heretic uses, instead of taking the hit and getting stunned, he will instead cut the blast in half and then fly down into the arena at the player's level.
 His shields will go down for the remainder of the fight and the player will have to finish him quickly while fighting close quarters.